mysrejourney/mkdocs/docs/css/cascade-priority.md

 </body>
 </html>
 ```

-In the above case, text color is two different colors (blue and yellowgreen).
-When we implement this rule, yellowgreen will be implemented as it is the latest rule (from TOP to BOTTOM approach)
+In the above case, text color is two different colors (blue and yellow-green).
+When we implement this rule, yellow-green will be implemented as it is the latest rule (from TOP to BOTTOM approach)

 ![position](../assets/position.jpg)

-Let us assume, if there are two rules created for same `li` component like below
+Let us assume it, if there are two rules created for same `li` component like below

 ```html
     <style>
         li {